What is Web Page Weight and How Does It Impact Site Performance?

 If we look at it from an SEO perspective, search engines prioritize fast-loading pages in their rankings.
 A smaller page size can lead to better visibility in search results, which drives more traffic to the site.

-Understand the Different Steps to Check Your Web Page Size
+How to Check Your Web Page Size?

-• Google PageSpeed Insights – This free tool not only measures page speed but also provides insights into page size and recommendations for improvement.
+• Google PageSpeed Insights: This free tool not only measures page speed but also provides insights into page size and recommendations for improvement.

-• WebPageTest – This tool provides comprehensive testing options, including loading time and size metrics from various locations and devices.
+• WebPageTest: This tool provides comprehensive testing options, including loading time and size metrics from various locations and devices.

-• Browser Developer Tools – Most web browsers come equipped with developer tools (accessible via right-click > Inspect) that allow you to monitor network activity, including the size of each resource loaded on the page.
+• Browser Developer Tools: Most web browsers come equipped with developer tools (accessible via right-click > Inspect) that allow you to monitor network activity, including the size of each resource loaded on the page.

 What Elements Contribute to Determining Page Size?

-1. HTML- The backbone of your page, HTML structure impacts its weight based on the amount of content it holds and the complexity of its markup.
+1. HTML: The backbone of your page, HTML structure impacts its weight based on the amount of content it holds and the complexity of its markup.

-2. CSS- Stylesheets control the appearance of the website.
+2. CSS: Stylesheets control the appearance of the website.
 Larger stylesheets or multiple CSS files can significantly increase page size.

-3. JavaScript- Scripts enhance interactivity and functionality but can add substantial weight, especially if they are poorly optimized or not minified.
+3. JavaScript: Scripts enhance interactivity and functionality but can add substantial weight, especially if they are poorly optimized or not minified.

-4. Images- Visual content often constitutes the bulk of a page’s weight.
+4. Images: Visual content often constitutes the bulk of a page’s weight.
 High-resolution images can increase load times if not properly compressed.

-5. Videos- Embedding videos can greatly increase page weight, particularly if they are not optimized for web delivery.
+5. Videos: Embedding videos can greatly increase page weight, particularly if they are not optimized for web delivery.

-6. Fonts- Custom web fonts add to the page size, particularly if multiple font weights or styles are used.
+6. Fonts: Custom web fonts add to the page size, particularly if multiple font weights or styles are used.

 7. Third-Party Scripts: These include ads, tracking codes, and social media widgets.
 Each adds weight and can slow down loading times.

-What Are the Benefits of Creating a Smaller Page Size?
+Benefits of Creating a Smaller Page Size?

 1. Faster Load Times